lbartk/MMM-SwissAlpLakes/README.md

     }
 }
 ```
-2. If you want to display information from a few lakes, you need to use array
+2. If you want to display information from a few lakes, you need to use an array
 ```javascript
 {
 	module: "MMM-SwissAlpLakes",